 top of page

-Great Books and Movies to Enjoy for the 4th of July Holiday
+A Dancer, a Poet, an Historian, and a Surprise: Books and Movies to Enjoy on the 4th of July Holiday

 In between picnics, fireworks, and being out in the midsummer sunshine, the 4th of July weekend is a great time to relax and enjoy a favorite movie or pick up a new book.
 Whether you are taking time out in a hammock to read or getting together with family to watch a movie after a barbecue, here are some top picks for celebrating this American holiday...